feihong/glitch-quickstart/README.md

 Running and compiling simple Go and Erlang programs works.

-I successfully build and ran simple web servers using these languages:
+I successfully built and ran simple web servers using these languages:

 - Go
 - F#

 Running `go build` on a minimal project takes about 1 second.
 Memory use is 14 MB (out of 512 MB).
+This compared to the stock Fastify app which uses 53 MB.

 Running `dotnet build` on a minimal project takes about 33 seconds from a clean build (14 seconds from cached build).
 Memory use is 54 MB.